Is CenturyLink Any Good? (Review + Best Internet Deals)

 Bundling Price for Life Guarantee

 The CenturyLink site alludes to some bundles falling under the lock-in guarantee of Price for Life.
 Still, the website makes no specific mention of which particular bundles the guarantee refers to.
 Therefore, it’s difficult to say which bundle would provide the best value.

 This lack of transparency also begs the question, why do only some bundles get the Price for Life guarantee?
 None of the bundles come with Fiber internet, so it stands to reason that they should all fall under the lock-in guarantee.

 The Fine Print

 When you think CenturyLink is transparent, they forget to mention the extra charges that inflate your monthly set price when displaying the Price for Life guarantee with each internet package.

 The Price for Life guarantee makes CenturyLink stand out among the internet provider crowd because of its straightforward pricing guarantee.
 When looking into the fine print of things, you soon realize that the guarantee, while true, isn’t wholly accurate regarding the prices advertised on the company’s website.

-Is CenturyLink Worth It?
+Verdict: Is CenturyLink Worth It?

 However, CenturyLink does have many advantages, such as the no-contract requirement, attentive technical support, and adequate data cap.
 All in all, CenturyLink boasts many benefits, and we recommend giving them a try if you live in an area where CenturyLink is available.